Unlearning Inversion Attacks for Graph Neural Networks: Preliminaries

+where the right optimization problem denotes retrain from scratch on the unlearned graph.
 We focus on the \textbf{edge unlearning} setting~\cite{wu2023certified}, where $\Delta \mathcal{V} = \emptyset$, i.e., only edges are removed.
 This setting captures practical scenarios such as users requesting the removal of private friendship links from social media or the deletion of sensitive purchase records from recommender systems.